basharatphd/basharatphd.github.io/_pages/about.md

 ``Note: although the acronym is more of an excuse for using the name of Nikola Tesla... read ALSET backwards!``

 ### About Luigi Vanfretti
-Luigi Vanfretti (SMIEEE'14) obtained the M.Sc. and Ph.D. degrees in electric power engineering at Rensselaer Polytechnic Institute, Troy, NY, USA, in 2007 and 2009, respectively.
+Luigi Vanfretti is an Associate Professor with the Department of Electrical, Computer, and Systems Engineering, at Rensselaer Polytechnic Institute, Troy, NY, the oldest technological university in the English speaking world.
+Since 2017, he has established the ALSET Lab, a real-time hardware-in-the-loop simulation facility for cyber-physical system experimentation and research.

-He was with KTH Royal Institute of Technology, Stockholm, Sweden, as Assistant 2010-2013), and Associate Professor (Tenured) and Docent (2013-2017/August); where he lead the SmarTS Lab and research group.
-He also worked at Statnett SF, the Norwegian electric power transmission system operator, as consultant (2011 - 2012), and Special Advisor in R&D (2013 - 2016).
+Luigi received the M.Sc. and Ph.D. degrees in electric power engineering from the Rensselaer Polytechnic Institute, Troy, NY, USA, in 2007 and 2009, respectively.
+He was with the KTH Royal Institute of Technology, Stockholm, Sweden, as an Assistant, from 2010 to 2013, and an Associate Professor (Tenured), and a Docent, from August 2013 to August 2017, where he leads the SmarTS Lab and research group.
+He was also a Visiting Faculty at the King Abdullah University of Science and Technology in the summer of 2019, performing teaching and research on modeling and simulation technologies for cyber-physical systems.

-He joined Rensselaer Polytechnic Institute in August 2017, to continue to develop his research at ALSETLab.
+Luigi also carries out professional activities, working for Statnett SF, the Norwegian Electric Power Transmission System Operator, as a Consultant, from 2011 to 2012, and a Special Advisor in R&D, from 2013 to 2016.
+In addition, he has worked as a scientific consultant at the SuperGrid Institute in Lyon, France, working on system identification applications for electrical grids.

-His research interests are in the area of cyber-physical system modeling, simulation, stability and control; with applications to power systems, power electronics and aerospace electrification.
+Luigi’s interests include cyber-physical systems modeling, simulation, stability and control, synchrophasor applications in power systems, power electronics and electrified transportation, specially electrified aircraft.

 Here's a picture of Luigi: